Kota Kinabalu Rainfall & Precipitation: Monthly Averages and Year-Round Insights

 In contrast, March experiences a drier climate, with about 147 mm of rainfall spread across 11 rainy days.

-October, the city’s wettest month, has a maximum daytime temperature of 30°C. During the driest month March you can expect a temperature of 30°C. For more detailed insights into the city’s temperatures, visit our Kota Kinabalu Temperature page.
+October, the wettest month, has a maximum daytime temperature of 30°C. The city receives 192 hours of sunshine in this period.
+During the driest month March you can expect a temperature of 30°C. For more detailed insights into the city’s temperatures, visit our Kota Kinabalu Temperature page.

 Annual Precipitation in Malaysia